 The DebitProtect® platform provides three levels of service, depending on the needs of an issuer.

 - The basic service is a case creation and alerting service.
 When an anomaly is detected, DebitProtect® automatically creates a case and sends an email alert to the issuer.
 The issuer can log into the system and review the risk activity.

 - A second tier, known as DebitProtect® PINless Fraud Blocking, includes a process that searches every 15 minutes for BIN or bot attack activity on the network.
 When an attack is suspected, the system automatically detects the anomalous pattern and identifies the BIN or BINs affected.
 In the case of a merchant bot attack, the system can automatically block the merchant ID for the next 24 hours, which typically ends further attempts.

 - The premium-level service, DebitProtect® Authorization Blocking, comes with a set of unlimited custom strategies designed to block fraud at the point of sale.
 There is no charge for enrollment or consultation, but participants incur per-transaction fees.
 Participating issuers have a one-to-one relationship with a PULSE fraud analyst.
 The analyst gains a detailed understanding of the issuer's data, learns what their card portfolio’s patterns look like and works directly with the issuer to design detection and authorization rules tailored for their institution.

 Detection and blocking are the ultimate goals

-With more than 43% of bad bot attacks globally occurring in the U.S., by far the highest of any country, according to a 2022 report by Imperva, having the safeguards in place is key to reducing risk.
+With more than 43% of bad bot attacks globally occurring in the U.S., by far the highest of any country, according to the Imperva 2023 Bad Bot Report, having the safeguards in place is key to reducing risk.